barryclark/jekyll-now/_posts/2018-12-28-Setting-Up.md

 ## Images
 ### Profile Photo
 * My profile photo is hosted on Amazon S3 with a size of 140 x 140 px.
-In the future I might probably be hosting all my photos there.
+In the future, I might probably be hosting all my photos there.
 I will need to read more about it.

 ### Quora icon
 * The Quora icon next to the Youtube icon is not showing up, but you can ...
 (Nevermind, it appears now.
 Like after several minutes.)
   * I downloaded this [Quora logo](https://goo.gl/images/EeXytb) which is a png.
-  * I use this [convertor](https://image.online-convert.com/convert-to-svg) to convert it to svg.
+  * I use this [converter](https://image.online-convert.com/convert-to-svg) to convert it to SVG.
-  * Then in the svg file, I changed width to 31.100000pt, height to 31.100000pt, and color to [#AA2200][1].
+  * Then in the SVG file, I changed width to 31.100000pt, height to 31.100000pt, and color to [#AA2200][1].
+  * Change SVG to base64 [here](https://www.base64-image.de/).
   * You might want to read this [09: SVG with Data URIs][2]

 ## Inspiration to write this blog